 Portability

 If you can't take your camping shower with you camping, what's the point?
 Not much, we think, which is why we included portability tests.
 The results of these tests are summarized below.
 The most obvious test we performed was measuring and weighing every shower to see how they compare while empty.
-We also considered their overall shape for transport and if they come with any carrying case to facilitate this process.
+We also considered their overall shape for transport and whether they come with any carrying case to facilitate this process.

 The simple gravity showers stood out most in this metric as being light and packable.
-The obvious winner is the Sea to Summit Pocket Shower, weighing less than 3.5 ounces without its stuff bag but including the hanging cord.
-The Coghlan's 5-Gallon and Advanced Elements Summer also weigh less than a pound while still having solid capacities.
+The obvious winner is the Sea to Summit Pocket Shower, weighing less than 3.5 ounces without its stuff bag and including the hanging cord.

-Of course, not having to carry a shower is the best way to carry a shower — the roof rack showers that mount securely to a car are some of the easiest to transport once they're attached.
+Of course, not having to carry a shower is the best way to carry a shower.
+The roof rack showers that mount securely to a car are some of the easiest to transport once they're attached.
 This includes the Yakima RoadShower and WaterPort Weekender.
 The NEMO Helio also stands out in this metric for its compactness, despite holding nearly three gallons of water.
 It accordions down into a small disc that fits into a little mesh bag for easy transport.

 Conclusion